versalitas/sprint3/observer/README.md

 # The Observer Pattern

 __The challenge__ is to write an app that creates different users.
 The app can create different themes and subscribe the users to them.
 When a user adds a message to a theme, an alert is sent to the console.
-All the users subscribed to the theme are displayed on the console (receive the message).
-Create a theme with a user y another one with two and show the reception of the messages of the users.
-Use module events
+All the users subscribed(i.e who receive the message) to the theme are displayed on the console.
+Create a theme with a user y another one with two users and show the reception of the messages of the users.